 The progressive internationalisation of the financial services industry makes international cooperation between supervisory authorities increasingly important.
 Cooperation of this kind is often a prerequisite for effective supervision of internationally active financial institutions.
 FINMA therefore regularly exchanges information with foreign supervisory authorities.

-In addition to bilateral exchanges of information (cooperation), multilateral cooperation is also on the rise, particularly in the running of supervisory colleges.
-To meet requirements regarding the flow of information between authorities, FINMA substantiates this cooperation partly by drawing up written agreements with those authorities (International agreements or treaties).
+In addition to bilateral exchanges of information (cooperation), multilateral cooperation is also on the rise, particularly in the running of colleges.
+To meet requirements regarding the flow of information between authorities, FINMA substantiates this cooperation partly by drawing up written agreements with those authorities (international agreements or treaties).